Scroll down for weekly updates:

 Bio

 Artist Graham Hay has participated in 180 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy.
-A recipient of 20 grants and awards, his artwork is in public collections in eight countries.
-Hay has written over 30 articles for art publications in nine countries, and he features in twenty two books.
+A recipient of 20 grants and awards, his artwork is in public collections in eight countries and features in twenty two books.
 Admitted to the peak International Academy of Ceramics in 2019, Graham is based in the Farmer Street Studio, in Perth, Western Australia.

 He is a graduate from the Western Australian, Edith Cowan, and Curtin universities (the latter two majoring in ceramics and sculpture).
-A paper clay pioneer, Graham has led paper clay workshops across 14 countries, leading paper clay symposiums or conferences in Hungary, the US and Norway.
-He frequently writes on paper clay, art and technology, with over 40 articles published across seven countries.
+A paper clay pioneer, Graham has given over 300 paper clay workshops or talks across 14 countries, led paper clay symposiums or conferences in Hungary, the US and Norway, and written over 30 articles for art publications in nine countries,

 While Graham is well known for his technical innovations and expertise in both paper clay and compressed paper sculpture, he also works across other materials, new technologies, video and performance. he has worked with fellow artists, academics, choreographers, engineers and scientists, collaborating on journal articles, hacking 3D printers and incorporating living fungi in outdoor paper sculptures.
-See links from Bio/CV.

 Themes in his work include the complex relationship between the individual and collective, repetition and identity, ritual and social structures, and cultural systems.
 He has completed three quarters of a PhD on network patterns in the arts.
 Motifs include the use of multiples to create biomorphic shapes: spirals, coils, koru, cornucopia, circles, deconstructing binary, 2D thinking.

 Artist Graham Hay has participated in 180 exhibitions across sixteen countries, including seven biennales in Australia, Holland, Argentina, Romania, and Venice, Italy.
-A recipient of 20 grants and awards, his artwork is in public collections in eight countries.
-Hay has written over 30 articles for art publications in nine countries, and he features in twenty two books.
+A recipient of 20 grants and awards, his artwork is in public collections in eight countries and features in twenty two books.
 Admitted to the peak International Academy of Ceramics in 2019, Graham is based in the Farmer Street Studio, in Perth, Western Australia.

 He is a graduate from the Western Australian, Edith Cowan, and Curtin universities (the latter two majoring in ceramics and sculpture).
-A paper clay pioneer, Graham has led paper clay workshops across 14 countries, leading paper clay symposiums or conferences in Hungary, the US and Norway.
-He frequently writes on paper clay, art and technology, with over 40 articles published across seven countries.
+A paper clay pioneer, Graham has given over 300 paper clay workshops or talks across 14 countries, led paper clay symposiums or conferences in Hungary, the US and Norway, and written over 30 articles for art publications in nine countries,

 While Graham is well known for his technical innovations and expertise in both paper clay and compressed paper sculpture, he also works across other materials, new technologies, video and performance. he has worked with fellow artists, academics, choreographers, engineers and scientists, collaborating on journal articles, hacking 3D printers and incorporating living fungi in outdoor paper sculptures.
-See links from Bio/CV.

 Themes in his work include the complex relationship between the individual and collective, repetition and identity, ritual and social structures, and cultural systems.
 He has completed three quarters of a PhD on network patterns in the arts.
 Motifs include the use of multiples to create biomorphic shapes: spirals, coils, koru, cornucopia, circles, deconstructing binary, 2D thinking.

-A big "thank you" to the many people who have kindly shared their experiences and information with me.
-I hope this website will in someway repay their kindness, by sharing with you what I have learnt from them.
-Similarly I hope my activities documented here will inspire you to contemplate being creative not just in the buying and making of the art, but to be creative in how and where you present art, how you collaborate with other artists, collectors and audiences everywhere.
+Similarly I hope my activities documented here will inspire you to contemplate being creative not just in the buying and making of the art, but to be creative in how and where you present art, how you collaborate with other artists, collectors and audiences.

 Cheers, Graham

-A big "thank you" to the many people who have kindly shared their experiences and information with me.
-I hope this website will in someway repay their kindness, by sharing with you what I have learnt from them.
-Similarly I hope my activities documented here will inspire you to contemplate being creative not just in the buying and making of the art, but to be creative in how and where you present art, how you collaborate with other artists, collectors and audiences everywhere.
+Similarly I hope my activities documented here will inspire you to contemplate being creative not just in the buying and making of the art, but to be creative in how and where you present art, how you collaborate with other artists, collectors and audiences.

 Cheers, Graham